Dordogne France travel and tourism

 You should be aware that the 'official' Dordogne Valley often refers to the region to the east around Argentat - i.e. on the Dordogne river but within the Correze department - see Dordogne Valley for information.

 For more information about activities, visiting the area with children, market days and wine-tasting, museums and travel arrangements, and much more besides, see...visiting the Dordogne.

 Dordogne holidays and travel

-There are easy travel links by road and train to the Dordogne region of France from the UK and mainland Europe, many flights (including low cost airlines operating to Bergerac) and also international flights from more far-flung places into Bordeaux airport.
-Accommodation in attractive gites and chambre d'hotes is easily found - see our 'Self catering Dordogne holidays' section to find gites and holidays in the Dordogne.
+There are easy travel links by road and train to the Dordogne region of France from the UK and mainland Europe, many flights (including low cost airlines operating to Bergerac) and also international flights from more faraway places that arrive into Bordeaux airport.

 Accommodation in campsites, gites and chambre d'hotes is easily found, the larger towns have hotels, and there are many traditional French chambre d'hotes in the countryside,...see Dordogne holidays.

 Several of the highlights of the region are found to the south of the river and across the border into the Lot et Garonne department.